LinkageIO/cob/README.md

 </VirtualHost *:80>
 ```

-Then you can visit (for instance): http://csbio.cs.umn.edu/cob,
-Just make sure to swap out for your own servername (this ones mine ;)

 Annotations
 -----------
-Annotations and FDR results are now simply provided by the RefGenFunc and GWASData
+FDR results are now simply provided by the GWASData class in Camoco, thus to add
-classes in Camoco, thus to add them to the site, simply initialize them for their
+them to the site, simply initialize them for their respective reference genome
-respective reference genome or GWAS data set and they will appear!
+or GWAS data set and they will appear!